x0rw/safety-critical-rust-coding-guidelines/README.md

 ### Guideline template

-We have a script `./generate-guideline-templates.py` which which assumes you're using `uv` that can be run to generate the template for a guideline with properly randomized IDs.
+We have a script `./generate_guideline_templates.py` which assumes you're using `uv` that can be run to generate the template for a guideline with properly randomized IDs.

 You can the copy and paste this guideline from the command line into the correct chapter.